bird70/ask-the-data/_posts/2025-08-09-Fine-tuning-OpenAI-GPT-OSS20B-Cybersecurity-PEFT-LoRA.md

 ## Dataset: Trendyol Cybersecurity LLM

 For this fine-tuning exercise, we'll use the cybersecurity dataset from [Trendyol's Cybersecurity LLM](https://huggingface.co/Trendyol/Trendyol-Cybersecurity-LLM-Qwen3-32B-Q8_0-GGUF), which provides high-quality cybersecurity-focused training examples.
+**Note: Please make sure you read the permitted uses for this dataset**

 ## Implementation